Guide: Using Google Sheets with Databox

 How often does Google Sheets data sync with Databox?

-Google Sheets Custom Metrics will only update if new data is added to rows, columns, or cells/ data has been updated in the existing cells used in the Custom Metric.
-Databox checks for new data in your Sheet every 2 hours and will sync when appropriate.
+Google Sheets Custom Metrics will only update if new data is added or updated in the cells included in the Custom Metric.
+Databox checks for new data in your sheet every hour and will sync when appropriate.

 Learn more about sync frequency based on Databox plan